706-419-3883

 Is Your Vitamin D Adequate?

 Vitamin D is an important immune regulator and a natural anti-inflammatory agent.
 Be sure you are not deficient in this essential vitamin.
 The main vitamin D metabolite, calcitriol, suppresses the development of the Th-1 cells.
 Th-1 cells are a type of helper T-lymphocyte.
 When they become overactive, they play a key role in allergy development.
 Evidence indicates that vitamin D deficiency may play a major role in the development of allergies.7 Sunlight exposure is a precursor to vitamin D synthesis in the body.
 When weather permits, daily exposure on the skin without sunscreen application is most valuable.
 The amount of time needed depends on skin color and the intensity of the sun.
 One caveat: Since vitamin D insufficiency is common in North America and Western Europe, if you have allergies, have your vitamin D level checked.
 It is a simple blood test.
-Although a deficiency in Vitamin D needs to be corrected, vitamin D supplementation does not necessarily cure seasonal allergies but it may help reduce some allergic reactions.
+Although a deficiency in vitamin D needs to be corrected, vitamin D supplementation does not necessarily cure seasonal allergies but it may help reduce some allergic reactions.

 Nasal Irrigation to the Rescue!